-HONORABLE PAUL A. ROETMAN is the Superior Court Judge in Kotzebue and has lived in Alaska for over 45 years.
-He earned his B.A. in Economics from the University of Alaska, Anchorage.
-Prior to law school he worked in commercial fishing and as the Executive Director of the Prince William Sound Economic Development Council.
-He received his law degree from Regent University of Law in Virginia.
-Judge Roetman was appointed to the bench in 2010 after working for a civil law firm, the Alaska Legislature, and as a prosecutor for the State of Alaska in Anchorage, Palmer, and Kotzebue.
-He serves on the Access to Civil Justice Committee and the Court Security and Emergency Preparedness Committee.
+HONORABLE PAUL A. ROETMAN moved to Alaska in 1972 and has lived in Kotzebue 14 years.
+He was appointed to the superior court in 2010.
+He earned a B.A. in Economics from the University of Alaska, Anchorage and received his law degree from Regent University School of Law in Virginia.
+Prior to law school he worked out of Port Valdez as a commercial fisherman and as Executive Director of the Prince William Sound Economic Development Council.
+After law school, he worked for a civil law firm, the Alaska Legislature, and as a prosecutor for the State of Alaska.
+Judge Roetman currently serves on the Alaska Fairness and Access Commission, the Civil Rules Committee, the Statewide Security and Emergency Preparedness Committee.
 Judge Roetman is the Presiding Judge for the Second Judicial District.
 He was appointed to the Commission in 2018.

-Attorney Members (2018)
+Attorney Members (2020)